dw-0/kiauh/README.md

 ## Instructions:

 In order to run this script you have to make it executable.
 Use the following commands in the given order to download and execute the script.
+Make sure you don't skip checking out the development branch if you want to use this new version of the script.

 ```
 cd ~